 BACKGROUND

-Multiple classes of molecular biomarkers were studied as potential predictors for rectal cancer (RC) response.
+Multiple classes of molecular biomarkers have been studied as potential predictors for rectal cancer (RC) response.
 Carcinoembryonic antigen (CEA) is the most widely used blood-based marker of RC and has proven to be an effective predictive marker.
 Cancer antigen 19-9 (CA19-9) is another tumor biomarker used for RC diagnosis and postoperative monitoring, as well as monitoring of the therapeutic effect.
 Using a panel of tumor markers for RC outcome prediction is a practical approach.

 AIM